 - Clean your hands often by washing with soap and water for at least 20 seconds.
 If soap and water is not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 Soap and water should be used if hands are visibly dirty.

-- Avoid touching your eyes, nose, and mouth with unwashed hands.
+- Avoid touching your eyes, nose, and mouth.
 Clean and disinfect frequently touched objects and surfaces.

 - Avoid contact with people who are sick and stay home when you are sick.